Sunday 21 Jan 2018

 Over the last century, Bury’s art collection has developed, but its outstanding strength remains the collection of 19th century British art, including works by Turner, Constable, Landseer and Clausen.

 Since 2000 the Gallery has embarked on an ambitious programme of commissioning contemporary art.
-The building itself is now a grade II listed building and regarded as the finest in the town.
+The building is a grade II listed and is regarded as the finest in the town.

-In 2014 a sculpture gallery was added and allows the Gallery to continue to develop its ambitious programming and further its portfolio of International work; exhibitors include Lawrence Weiner, Auke de Vries and Jayne Dyer.
+In 2014 a sculpture gallery was added and allows the Gallery to continue to develop its ambitious programming and further its portfolio of International work; exhibitors include Lawrence Weiner, Auke de Vries and Richard Wilson.

 Through its temporary exhibition programme, Bury Art Museum & Sculpture Centre is developing a reputation as a leading player in showing contemporary art in the North West of England.

-As well as the excellent progamme of exhibitions and events, visitors to Bury Art Museum & Sculpture Centre can also enjoy a unique shopping experience in Bury Art Shop and relax with lovely refreshments at Tina’s Tearoom.
+As well as the excellent programme of exhibitions and events, visitors to Bury Art Museum & Sculpture Centre can also enjoy a unique shopping experience in Bury Art Shop.

 The gallery is located in the town centre and it is 50 yards from the bus and Metrolink interchange.